-3. The ETRO trial has included loading and parking areas Business community near shops and businesses.
-Negative 1.
-Areas with cycle lanes may negatively impact the ability ΑII of businesses who to carry out loading at the kerb side.
-2. Businesses and customers (including services such as Business community dental practices and nurseries) reported issues with the loss of parking in reducing the ability of customers to readily access their premises.
-3. Measures are not on each street in the city, so the ΑII impact, positive or negative, is not universal.
-4. There has not been a great deal of scheme-specific Business community correspondence received from businesses, and so the responses to the consultation are being considered as the main way we can assess the impact of the proposals on businesses.
-This may or may not accurately present the impacts experienced by business community members Suggested Mitigations In response to 1, 2 - The project team have designed scheme layouts to include parking and loading arrangements adjacent to shops.
+Econ omic Affected populations Posit ive 1.
+The proposals may help people into positive destinations (including workplaces).
+Shift workers increased active travel options for travelling there/home Shift workers 2.
+It is envisaged that the Trial Programme will have a positive impact on retail in line with similar projects delivered elsewhere.
+Research shows that people travelling actively often spend more during their visit.
+Business community 3.
+The ETRO trial has included loading and parking areas near shops and businesses.
+Business community Nega tive 1.
+Areas with cycle lanes may negatively impact the ability of businesses who to carry out loading at the kerb side.
+All 2.
+Businesses and customers (including services such as dental practices and nurseries) reported issues with the loss of parking in reducing the ability of customers to readily access their premises.
+Business community 3.
+Measures are not on each street in the city, so the impact, positive or negative, is not universal.
+All

+Economic Affected populations 4.
+There has not been a great deal of scheme- specific correspondence received from businesses, and so the responses to the consultation are being considered as the main way we can assess the impact of the proposals on businesses.
+This may or may not accurately present the impacts experienced by business community members Business community Suggested Mitigations In response to 1, 2 - The project team have designed scheme layouts to include parking and loading arrangements adjacent to shops.
 The layouts are seen as a balance between providing safe interventions for active travel users whilst supporting local and City Centre businesses.
-In response to 3 -The Monitoring and Evaluation Plan will engage with local businesses to understand local and broader impacts in traders.
+In response to 3 - The Monitoring and Evaluation Plan will engage with local businesses to understand local and broader impacts in traders.
 In response to 4 - It is expected that further engagement with businesses would take place during the ETRO trial.